Crosswalkersam/PROBA-V-align-false-color/README.md

 4. Denoise the created full swath image

 # Usage
-Simply put images named "Vegetation_1.png", "Vegetation_2.png", etc. into the same directory as the script.
+Simply put images named "Vegetation_1.png", "Vegetation_2.png", etc. into the same directory as the script and change setting in the the script.
 Then you just have to run the script.
 That's it.
 All results will be saved in the same directory.
-If your inputs are already aligned, you can skip aligning by setting `aligned = True` in the script.

 # Settings
 The user select between different options on the beginning of the script.
 Those include: